“But arent you afraid of the dark?” asked the woman in the minibus.

 On a narrow riverside ledge the village of Izcuchaca was in full fiesta.
 The village elders were leading the fray, dancing round the square to the thump, thump, thump of a huge brass band.
 Percussion and French horns vied enthusiastically, each trying to make the most noise.
 After a few minutes I was dragged into the circle of heaving humanity and quickly realised that my John Travolta days are over.
 My knees were still shaking from the descent and I clung desperately to a very old man, a real grandee, in an endless circular shuffle.
 A bucket of chicha (maize beer) was passed around and as I accepted my third glass I knew the afternoon was going to be a difficult one.

 At midday the revellers finally let me leave.
 The zigzags soared skywards.
 The heat was stifling, and as I gained height the relief of a tiny cooling breeze was tempered by my gradual realisation that the streams on this side were completely dry.
 At 4pm, 3,000 feet above the river, I reached a village.
 “Is there any water here?”
 I gasped.

 “No,” replied a man digging up potatoes.
 “We get it from the other side of the ridge.”

 I followed his directions and two hours further on found a bubbling spring.
 It was one of the best moments of the whole walk.
 I put my head down and drank.
-Then in the rapidly failing light I stumbled through a eucalyptus grove and finally, in almost total darkness, found a small grassy clearing on which to put up my tent.
+Then in the rapidly failing light I stumbled through a eucalyptus grove and finally, in almost total darkness, found a small grassy clearing on which to put my tent.
 Luckily the Vango goes up almost by itself.
 I banged in the tentpegs, then tumbled inside and was instantly asleep.